Historic Riddarholmen island with medieval church and colorful waterfront buildings, Stockholm, Sweden

 Off-season (lower prices)

-Stockholm, Sweden is a Cool destination perfect for archipelago and design.
+Stockholm, Sweden is a destination with a cool climate, perfect for archipelago islands and Nordic design.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $104/day, while mid-range trips average $268/day.
+Budget travel costs around $113/day, while mid-range trips average $292/day.
 EU citizens need only ID.

 /day